-Prior to serving as the Director of Vocal Arts at CSArts-SGV, Katherine was a seven-year member of the Voice Faculty at the American Musical and Dramatic Academy.
-She is the founder of Ovation Voice Studio, whose voice clients include two Grammy-nominated artists.
-She has also taught voice at Occidental College, the American Academy of Dramatic Arts, California State University, Los Angeles and for the YoungArts Foundation.
-Katherine maintains a dual career as both a performer and teacher, and is committed to contributing to the classical community by helping to forge young singers into professionals with artistic and personal integrity.
+In addition to serving as the founding Director of Vocal Arts at CSArts-SGV, Ms. Powers is the founder of Ovation Voice Studio, and was a seven-year member of the Voice Faculty at the American Musical and Dramatic Academy.
+She has also taught voice at Occidental College, the American Academy of Dramatic Arts, California State University, Los Angeles, and for the YoungArts Foundation.
+Ms. Powers maintains a dual career as a performer and teacher, and is committed to empowering young singers to be empathetic artist citizens.